 By the time I completed my pradkshina (walk-around the temple), the temple was basking in beautiful golden sunlight.
 The caretaker at the site told me that this is one of the few temples in Kanchipuram, which was purely a contribution of Pallava kings and which didn’t have any additions by other dynasties such as Cholas and Vijayanagara kings.

 Circumambulation of temples or deity images is an integral part of Hindu and Buddhist devotional practice.
 The inner sanctum is believed to have positive energy and as the devotees go round the sanctum performing the pradkshina, the positive energy is also believed to be absorbed into them.
-I am an aethist but that doesnt stop me from trying to understand faith.
+I am an atheist but that doesn’t stop me from respecting faith.

 Once I was done taking shots inside the temple, I walked outside to capture some of the external carvings.
 Compared to the carvings on the inside many of the carvings on the outside walls have deteriorated beyond the point of recognition.
 Amateur restoration has resulted in white patches over the sandstone rocks.

 It was still early in the day and I believe the temple has become a popular photo-shoot spot for newly-wed couples.